efrecon/machinery/docs/Reference.md

 #### swarm

-The command `swarm` will either schedule components to be run in the cluster or print out its current status.
+The command `swarm` will either schedule services to be run in the cluster or print out its current status.
 When called without arguments, `swarm` will print out current cluster status i.e. the virtual machines that are registered within the master and their details.